itskaefer/volumio-squeezelite-plugin/README.md

 -o default -n Volumio -a 80:4::

-# changed by itskaefer
+## changed by itskaefer
 Added updates so it'll work on a miniDSP SHD with the NEO3 board.
-It should also enable you to use the remote control for next,previous,pause,play
+It should also enable you to use the remote control for next,previous,pause,play (only on Volumio2 systems for now)

 -o default
 -n minidsp-shd